ftt-project/ftt/README.rst

 ^^^^^^
 - [x] Use Order model to track ongoing strategy orders
 - [ ] Ability to disable strategy for portfolio
+- [ ] * ValueProtectingStrategy must disable buy for other strategies
 - [ ] Seeds